After disastrous primary, D.C. elections board chair prepares for biggest test yet

 “I still think he should resign," Silverman said.
 "I do not think he should resign right now while we have an active election process, but I do think the board needs new leadership.”

 Dorothy Brizill, a citizen watchdog who has monitored the D.C.
-Elections Board for nearly two decades, said she, too, remains skeptical about how the general election will go.
+Elections Board for nearly two decades, said she, too, remains skeptical -- though she is reassured by efforts from Bowser and the D.C.
+Council to safeguard the election, including boosting the number of polling places.

-“There are a number of things that are being done to give the appearance of things being on the right track, or at least better than the June primary,” said Brizill.
+“There are a number of things that are being done to give the appearance of things being on the right track, or at least better than the June primary,” Brizill said.
 “On paper … it seems to me as if we might have a very decent election.
 But I don’t know.”

 The biggest test yet